List of Saved by the Bell characters: Jessie Spano

 Jessica "Jessie" Myrtle Spano (portrayed by Elizabeth Berkley) is a lifelong friend of Zack, Screech, Lisa and Kelly.
 She and Zack live next door to each other, and Zack regularly visits Jessie by climbing through her window.
 Her parents are divorced.
 She lives with her mother, who remarried in the third season, providing Jessie with a stepbrother, Eric (played by Joshua Hoffman) from New York City, seen in only two episodes.
 Jessie's father, David (played by George McDaniel), is the owner and manager of the Marriott Desert Springs in Palm Desert, California.
 He gets remarried in the hour-long "Palm Springs Weekend" episode to Leslie (played by Barbra Brighton), a much younger woman whom Jessie does not initially get along with and is against him marrying.
 She eventually accepts Leslie for who she is and becomes friends with her.

 Jessie is portrayed as a liberal (she critiqued then-president George H. W. Bush), with strong feminist views.
 She is often the first to speak up when she feels something is unjust.
 Although seen as intelligent, Jessie has a somewhat neurotic streak.

 Jessie is the class president.
 In a close election, she initially lost to Zack.
 However, Zack used underhanded techniques to win the election in order to get a free trip to Washington, D.C., but upon realizing that being class president would be a much better fit for his friend Jessie, Zack stepped down from office, naming Jessie the president.
 Jessie remained president for the remainder of her time at Bayside.

 From sophomore year until the end of the series, Jessie dates athlete A.C.
 Slater on-and-off in an "opposites attract" relationship, which causes friction between the both of them.
-Slater's pet name for Jessie is "Mama."
+Slater's pet name for Jessie is "Mama", and Jessie's pet name for him is a "Pig" when she gets annoyed by his masculinity.
 Jessie and Slater's relationship is put to the test several times over the course of the series.
 Jessie experiences a brief romantic attraction to Zack when the two endure a kissing scene in the school play, but they ultimately realize that their feelings for each other are purely platonic.
 Additionally, she develops a crush on one-time character Graham (played by David Kriegel), with whom she spends cut day.
 (This last encounter ultimately leads to her and Slater's break up).